 3. Pre-requisites

-Some basic knowledge in microeconomics (in particular in game theory) is recommended, but not necessarily required.
-During the tutorials students will be introduced into the basic game theoretic concepts and methods applied during the lectures.
+Some basic knowledge of microeconomics (in particular game theory) is recommended, but not necessarily required.
+During the tutorials students will be introduced to the basic game theoretic concepts and methods applied during the lectures.

 4. Teaching and Learning Strategies